 He got his education in the thriving Austin scene, which he’s aptly referred to as “musician boot camp.
 Singer/songwriters were falling off trees, and gigs were hard to come by.
 But it was a great place to meet some like-minded people, who moved there from wherever they grew up to see what they could make of themselves, and more or less settled for an opportunity to develop their chops and learn how to network a bit.
 But after almost two years, it had become pretty obvious I would have to put what I learned into practice in another place if I ever wanted to get anywhere with it … so I decided to move on."

 He applied his professional knowledge in the storied music city of Seattle, developing his sound while fronting a crop of revolving-door bandmates who would help him record his full-length debut, Brendan & the Strangest Ways, over a year-and-a-half span ending in 2015.
 Bass and drums were tracked in a community theater space in a northern Seattle neighborhood.
-Brendan recorded the rest of the album himself on a laptop, most of it during a return trip to Austin, in a guest bungalow on a horse ranch just outside of the city.
+Brendan recorded the rest of the album himself on a laptop, during a return trip to Austin, in a guest bungalow on a horse ranch just outside of the city.
 He would never be fully certain of how many half-finished, that-felt-like-the-one takes were sacrificed to the crowing of roosters or buzzing of low-flying planes, but in the end he was confident he came away with an album that successfully rose above its modest means of production.